 Step 2: Cross-Verify Directly on the Official Regulator’s Website

-- Action: Search using the license number or the company’s legal name.
+Action: Once on the official site, search using the license number or the company’s legal name.

 Step 3: Confirm the Details Match Exactly